+The problem is further compounded by unwanted sources of variation.
+Suppose you are told that the image of a shape could belong to one of two people.
 The image of a face is light intensity, I(x,y), where (x,y) are coordinates in retinal space.
-As we saw in the last lecture, intensities are not related to shape in any simple fashion.
-In fact, we could say that the shape a signal which is encrypted in the image.
-Further, the image can vary because of differing lighting conditions $N = \{\text{illumination 1}, \text{illumination 2}, ...\}$ .
+The image can also vary because of differing lighting conditions N = {illumination1, illumination 2, ...}.
 If you are trying to recognize the face, these variations in illumination are like "noise" that confounds and interferes with signal estimation.
 So the image is an encrypted and noisy function (f) of the shape signal: I(x,y) = f(shape S, illumination N).
 The goal is to recover the signal as best we can.
 Call the recovered signal S'.

-This example suggests that modelling how image information is generated, i.e. characterizing the "generative model", could be a first step towards understanding the inference problem.
-The example also suggestst that we might get some mileage from thinking about the computational problem in terms of "communication"--image measurements I contain information about a signal S that the world is "sending" us (e.g. scene variable such as object shape, size, or brightness) but the signal is encrypted and muddled by unwanted, unknown, variability N. This kind of problem has been studied a lot over the past sixty years or so by communication engineers and psychologists, and is called the Signal Detection Theory (SDT).
+This example suggests that modelling how image information is generated, i.e. characterizing the generative model", could be a first step towards understanding the inference problem.
+The example" also suggestst that we might get some mileage from thinking about the computational problem in terms of "communication"--image measurements I contain information about a signal S that the world is "sending" us (e.g. scene variable such as object shape, size, or brightness) but the signal is encrypted and muddled by unwanted, unknown, variability N. This kind of problem has been studied a lot over the past sixty years or so by communication engineers and psychologists, and is called the Signal Detection Theory (SDT).